tanmaypatil/dependency_score/README.md

 * Requirement effort
 Effort in person days of the epic under question .
 It could be between 0 to 200 person days .
 Lower and upper bounds are configurable .
 This value is scaled down to be between 0 to 5.
+* Dependency effort
+Effort in person days of dependency effort .For example if infra work needs to be done prior to complete functional work,then infra epic is a dependency .
+Value is scaled down to be between 0 to 5
+* Product priority
+Importance of epic from product management point of view .
+A value between 1 and 2 .
+Decimal values are allowed .
+Dependency score is reversely proportional to product priority in the way value is assigned .
+* sprint arrival
+If dependency is coming late in the product increment , then dependency score would be higher